igorshmel/auto_post/README.md

 ### Auto_post
-This application enables automatic scheduling and random posting to a VK.ru group.
-The posts consist of artistic works sourced from platforms like ArtStation.
-The process is as follows: an administrator browses new artworks on ArtStation.
-If they like a particular piece and want to publish it on their VK profile group, they click the browser plugin button.
-The image is then sent to the application's database along with links to the original work and a description.
-The application subsequently determines the optimal time to create a post on the social network, without any further intervention from the administrator.
+This application allows you to automatically schedule or select a random time for publication in the VKontakte.ru group.
+The application is made for publishing posts that consist of artwork received from platforms such as ArtStation.
+The process looks like this: The administrator views new works on ArtStation.
+If he likes some specific material and wants to publish it in his VK profile group, he clicks the browser plugin button.
+The image is then sent to the app's database along with links to the original work and a description.
+The application subsequently determines the optimal time to create a social media post without further administrator intervention.
 The application is built on a pure DDD architecture and an event-based interaction model between domains is used

 ### Features